Jorik5702/akkaSniffer/README.md

 akkaSniffer
 ===========

-A message sniffer for akka
+akkaSniffer is a message sniffer for akka.
+I.e it protocols any message sent from one actor to another actor.